Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/API_Documents/IRDevice/Class IRDevice.rst

 NA

-.. note :: “IRDevice.h” must be included to use the class function.
+.. note :: "IRDevice.h" must be included to use the class function.

 ----------------------------------------------------------------------------------